Frequently Asked Questions (FAQs)

 A: Yes, you may.
 However, it will not be strong enough to withstand biting forces.
-We recommend ceramic inlays/onlays for these types of restorations since they are superior in strength, fit, and last considerably longer to the composite fillings.
+We recommend ceramic inlays/onlays for these types of restorations since they are superior in strength, fit, and last considerably longer in comparison to the composite fillings.

 What is an onlay?

 A: An onlay is a restoration that covers one or multiple cusps (peaks) of a tooth.
 When the cusps are compromised due to a fracture or large existing filling, an onlay is necessary to cover and protect the cusps from fracture.